 Lab Assistant: Job Duties, Career Outlook, and Education Requirements

 Lab assistants must ensure that all necessary materials are at hand when needed.
 Thus, restocking materials and reagents as well as cleaning equipment and laboratory instruments are also part of the typical daily routine.
 Keeping track of the data obtained and accurately recording the various analyses performed are important roles for the lab assistant.
 The following skills and qualities are helpful when performing these duties:

 Some lab assistants who hold at least a high school diploma may be trained on the job.
 However, earning an associate's degree in clinical laboratory science or a related subject is becoming the standard level of education.
 Some certificate programs are also available, but these are usually targeted to individuals who already have allied health training.
 You can find training programs at community colleges and vocational schools.

-Also, some states and employers require laboratory workers to be licensed or certified.
+Some states and employers require laboratory workers to be licensed or certified.
 Holding certification as a medical laboratory technician can also boost your employment prospects.
 Typically, you need to graduate from an accredited program and pass one or more examinations to earn a professional designation.